-We contributed during 1 year for Glamour Brazil.
+We contribute with New York content for Glamour Brazil.
 This post was about 9 best speakeasies in New York City that are secret spots!

 Here is the Portuguese version and below, the English version: